calebgeniesse/calebgeniesse.github.io/index.md

 ---
-layout: page
+layout: default
-title: Caleb Geniesse
+title: Home
 ---

+## Caleb Geniesse

 I'm a graduate student in the [Biophysics Program](http://med.stanford.edu/biophysics.html) at [Stanford University](https://www.stanford.edu/) and currently a member of the [brain dynamics lab @ stanford](http://web.stanford.edu/group/bdl/).
 I am working on using Topological Data Analysis for capturing and quantifying fluctuations in brain dynamics.